alitabatabaei/amdocs-coding-challenge/README.md

 - The artworks should be listed 10/page with pagination
 - Each item title and thumbnail should be clickable to bring up the artwork detail page
 - Display details about the item on a separate page and have a back button to return to the list page and display the page the user was on
-- List the following items on the detail page: _title,artist_display,date_display,main_reference_number, thubnail, dimensions_
+- List the following items on the detail page: _title,artist_display,date_display,main_reference_number, thumbnail, dimensions_
 - Implement the ability to search the artwork by title and the ability to filter the results by category
 - Document your design decisions
 - You can create components from scratch or you can use a component library but the more code you write yourself, the better